The 2020 Perseid meteor shower is still going strong: How to watch the show

-It's early August, which means the annual Perseid meteor shower is active, and will be until Aug.
-24. The Perseids are one of the best, brightest batches of shooting stars, and it sure feels like we could use them now more than ever to add a little wonder and distraction into these pretty dismal times we're living through.
+It's mid-August, which means the annual Perseid meteor shower is active, and will be until Aug.
+24. The Perseids are one of the best, brightest batches of shooting stars, and it sure feels like we could use them now more than ever to add some wonder and distraction into these pretty dismal times we're living through.

 This famous shower comes around this time every year as the Earth drifts through a debris cloud left behind by the giant comet 109P/Swift-Tuttle.
 Bits of dust, pebbles and other cosmic detritus slam into our atmosphere, burning up into brief, bright streaks and even the occasional full-blown fireball streaking across the night sky.